 Children of the Mekong has operated in Cambodia since 1991.
 Our Education Centre in Samrong supports 175 disadvantaged children and enables them to pursue […]

 Sponsored children: 28 of 32

-Our overseas volunteers are responsible for monitoring the school and family life of the sponsored children.
-They work with about sixty Cambodian employees and around 80 Khmer teachers under the authority of a manager for Cambodia based in Sisophon.
-In 1993, Children of the Mekong opened 4 educational support centres in Cambodia (equipped with foster houses) mainly for dealing with the problem of school dropouts which is rampant near the border with Thailand.
+Our overseas volunteers team up with sixty Cambodian employees and 80 Khmer teachers.
+They are responsible for monitoring the academics and social support for the sponsored children.
+Since 1993, Children of the Mekong has opened 4 education centres in North West Cambodia (equipped with boarding houses) mainly for dealing with the problem of school dropouts which is rampant near the border with Thailand.

-In Phnom Penh, the Doctor Christophe Merieux centre trains students in view of their entrance into the employment market.
+In Phnom Penh, the Doctor Christophe Merieux centre trains University students in view of their entrance into the employment market.
 Students are also offered holistic training on self-development helping them to embrace the world and settle into the wider society.
-We believe that the young people we support, can be role models for their countries tomorrow and take over our work.
-Children of the Mekong also acts in partnership with several organisations (Salabai, CKN, Don Bosco…) and local businesses to develop the children’s academic path and integration into society.
+We believe that the young people we support can be role models for their countries tomorrow.
+Children of the Mekong also partners with several organisations (Salabai, CKN, Don Bosco…) and local businesses to develop the children’s academic path and integration into society.

-In addition to the above, Children of the Mekong supports access to education through the construction or renovation of schools in villages in conjunction with sponsorships programmes.
+In addition to the above, Children of the Mekong supports access to education through the construction or renovation of schools in villages in conjunction with child sponsorship programmes.

 Cambodia remains a rural country and must deal with great inequality as economic growth mainly benefits the urban population.
 The “Writing Through” programme allows […]

 In the Oddar Meanchey province, where the Samrong Education Centre is located, it is over 36°C in the shade from March until May.
 In […]

 The COVID-19 crisis has been difficult for everyone, today we are checking in with our Cambodian education centre in the middle of Otdar Meanchey, a rural province in North West Cambodia, to see […]